MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-create-update-strategy.md

 * [Assign to group when adding member cluster to the fleet](#assign-to-group-when-adding-member-cluster-to-the-fleet).
 * [Assign an existing fleet member to an update group](#assign-an-existing-fleet-member-to-an-update-group).

+> [!NOTE]
+> A fleet member can only be a part of one update group, but an update group can have multiple fleet members assigned to it.
+> An update group itself is not a separate resource type.
+Update groups are only strings representing references from the fleet members.
+So, if all fleet members with references to a common update group are deleted, that specific update group will cease to exist as well.

 ### Assign to group when adding member cluster to the fleet